weiqingwang/SPORE/README.md

 The implementation is based on <a href="http://stanfordnlp.github.io/CoreNLP/">standford nlp</a> library, we include it in the lib directory.

-For a quick start, you may run the main function in the SPORE.java
+For a quick start, you may run the main function in the model/SPORE.java

 If the code is used in academic publication, please cite with following bibtex item: